panos-experimentations/foo/README.md

 }
 ```

-and the add `"panos-zamos/foo": "dev-master"` to your require segment in your `composer.json` and run `composer update`.
+and then add `"panos-zamos/foo": "dev-master"` to your require segment in your `composer.json` and run `composer update`.

 > that shoud be it :)